isaac-sim/IsaacLab/docs/source/how-to/estimate_how_many_cameras_can_run.rst

 to see all possible parameters you can vary with this utility.

-Possible replicators to try are as follows:
+Possible data types to try are as follows:

 (Note: the standard camera supports all replicators, while tiled camera and ray caster camera support subsets of this list.
 If a replicator isn't supported by the tiled or ray caster camera,